 When you try and do a substring on a value returned from a database, you may get an error about the object not supporting the property.

-Use this simple function to scroll your Dynamics NAV table left, right, up, bottom.
+In Rapise 5.6 and below use this simple function to scroll your Dynamics NAV table left, right, up, bottom.

 When you have a user defined function in Rapise, you sometimes want to jump to it.

 Sometimes when you are using Rapise, you see an error on the screen, or something doesn't work as expected.
 In that case, our support team will need a copy of the log file that is likely to contain the error message.
 This article explains how to get that log file.

 Some applications show unexpected popup windows.
 This could be feature announcements, update reminders, license expiration reminders, alerts, internal messengers and so on.
 Here we are going to show a solution for this problem.

 When you do UI test automation and create a big enough test coverage the probability of having curtain portion of flaky tests increases.
 In many cases there is no reasonable way in terms of time and resources to mitigate all flakiness from the test coverage.
 In some cases even a flaky test may still be useful.

 At Inflectra we think that UI Test Automation Framework is a set of tools with specific features that enables QA teams to develop and run tests, and effectively analyze test execution results.

 In some cases it makes sense to launch a browser in private mode to ensure exact same conditions every time you run a test.
 This helps to cope with such things as remembered accounts or pending sessions not disconnected by a previous test.
 Learn how to properly adjust browser profiles from this article.

 Normally you can install the add-ons for Chrome and Firefox directly from the brower's app store (just search for Rapise).
 This is the easiest option, and avoids the need to run the browsers in developer mode.